 The facility is open while the buses operate and closed for only a few hours overnight.
 The Level 3 Bus Deck operates from 5 a.m. to 1 a.m.

 The park is open from 6 a.m. to 9 p.m.
 May through October and closes at 8 p.m.
 November through April.

 AC Transit, Greyhound, Muni 25-Treasure Island, and WestCAT operate from the Level 3 Bus Deck.

 SFMTA/Muni and Golden Gate Transit lines operate from the street level bus plaza off Fremont between Minna and Natoma streets.

 SF Paratransit pick-up and drop-off are on Natoma Street between First and Fremont streets.

 The Embarcadero and Montgomery BART stations are located nearby on Market Street, one block north of the Transit Center.

 No luggage storage is available.
 Bike racks are located around the Transit Center’s perimeter.
 Bike lockers and city bike share hire are found at Natoma Pedestrian Way near 2nd Street.

 Bikes are not permitted in the Grand Hall or in the Park.
-Bus passengers traveling with a bicycle should take an elevator down to street level from Bus Deck level 3.
+Bus passengers travelling with a bicycle should exit/enter the Bus Deck by taking an elevator or designated staircase.
 See Bike Rules and Regulations here.